chris-kesler/5eResources/README.md

 Beyond those four categories, I have also advertised myself to a small degree.
 I have linked my GitHub account, LinkedIn, and Discord Server so that anyone who wants to reach out for any reason can do so.

-If you have any feedback or comments for me regarding anything related to this or other projects, feel free to contact me.
+If you have any feedback or comments for me regarding anything related to this or other projects, feel free to contact me in any of the ways mentioned above.